Tax Implications of moving an asset from personal property to an LLC

 Taxing profits from a LLC that have already been taxed

 I have a lot of cash in my LLC.
 I have been paying taxes on the profits for years via a regular payroll so the money in my LLC has been taxed once.
-Now I have accumulated a lot of captial in my company.
+Now I have accumulated a lot of capital in my company.
 This capital has been left over after paying taxes on the profit via my 1040 every year.
 How do I draw out these profits without paying tax again?.
 If I take it out as payroll then I have to pay payroll taxes again.

 It depends on how your LLC is taxed: as a partnership, corporation or disregarded entity.